stormchaserroleplaying/stormchaserRPG/Talents/Paladin/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 5 Character Points<br>**Actions:** 1 action
+#### **Cost:** 5 Character Points<br>**Actions:** 1
+You always have the [Detect Evil](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Divination/#detect-evil) spell prepared and it does not count against your number of spells prepared.

-You can use [Detect Evil](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Level1/Divination/#detect-evil), as the spell, at will.
-You concentrate on a single item or individual within 60 feet and determine if it is evil.
-Additionally, studying the target for 3 rounds determines the strength of its aura.
-While focusing on one individual or object, the paladin does not detect evil in any other object or individual within range.
+Additionally, as an action, you can concentrate on a single item or individual that you can see within 60 feet and determine if it is evil.
+If you spend 3 actions studying the target, you determine the strength of its aura.
+You can spread these actions across up to three consecutive rounds.

 ### Lay on Hands